IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

   Similar flow applies to policy management based on other endpoint group types, such as device or application groups, except that the mapping between the group ID and related common packet header attributes (e.g., IP/MAC address) may be maintained on the SDN controller based on inventory or application registry.
+Particularly, the use of RADIUS exchanges is not required in such cases ({{sec-radius}})

 {{implement-considerations}} provides additional operational considerations.